 Let us now take on the preparation process based on the three major areas you must concentrate on: –

-- Clearly understand the basic philosophy aiding the international relations.
+Clearly understand the basic philosophy aiding international relations.

-- You must be aware of all big changes in the international arena over the past few years.
+You must be aware of all the big changes in the international arena over the past few years.
 Clearly define India’s role and response to it.

-- You must study India and its relations with its neighbors.
+You must study India and its relations with its neighbours.
 These include the countries of Bangladesh, Pakistan, Bhutan, Afghanistan, Myanmar, China, Sri Lanka, and Nepal

-- You must pay attention on India’s take and contribution to various organizations including the United Nations, ASEAN, G20, GCC, EU, World Bank, IMF, etc.
+You must pay attention to India’s contribution to various organizations including the United Nations, ASEAN, G20, GCC, EU, World Bank, IMF, etc.

-- Make it a point to study the relationship between India and other international regions like Central Asia, The Americas, Middle East, Africa, Europe, etc.)
+Make it a point to study the relationship between India and other international regions like Central Asia, The Americas, the Middle East, Africa, Europe, etc.)

-- It is also important to study India’s relations with the affluent nations of the world, like Germany, Japan, USA, etc.
+It is also important to study India’s relations with the affluent nations of the world, like Germany, Japan, the USA, etc.

 Make it a point to study in-depth about bilateral relations between India and the following: